yurbajs/Yurba.js/packages/rest/README.md

 ## About
 REST client for Yurba API with full TypeScript support.

-> WARNING: it's alfa version
+> WARNING: it's alpha version

 ## Install
 Node.js 20 or newer is required.